You might assume smaller markets mean higher prices, but that is not the case. Here's how to save money on food at ethnic markets.

 If you haven’t checked out ethnic markets, whether they’re Asian, Hispanic or Latin, Caribbean, Indian, Eastern European, Middle Eastern or African, you could be missing out on some of the best deals in town.
 These markets often have outstanding prices for meats, fish and produce, and you can also find low prices on spices, canned goods, condiments, sweets and bakery items.
-Many market also sell prepared foods that you can purchase and try.
+Many markets also sell prepared foods that you can purchase and try.
 Finally, ethnic markets are a great place to pick up inexpensive or unusual cooking utensils or other items you won't see any place else.
 Here are some tips on how to save money on food at ethnic markets.

 Everyday prices in ethnic markets are often like sale prices at other markets.
 I've found the meat to be fresh and high quality, and often locally raised.
 Interesting or hard-to-find cuts of meat can also be found at ethnic markets.
 I discovered Franken-style or Korean-style ribs in Asian markets long before they were available at regular supermarkets.

 The variety and types of produce often found in ethnic markets can be mind-boggling, but prices are usually low and if you don’t know what something is, ASK!
 I have always found other customers willing to help answer my questions if I didn’t know what something was or how to use it.
 Also, in ethnic markets, much of the produce, especially items used more frequently in other cuisines, is again locally grown which is one way these markets can keep prices low.